-To better understand how present eminent domain law allows pipeline companies to dictate terms and conditions it would be useful to compare what the NTPC is proposing for easements on private land and what the federal government is allowing on federal land.
-Conditions on state lands cannot be compared because they have not been formalized.
+To better understand how the present eminent domain laws allow pipeline companies to dictate terms and conditions it would be useful to compare what the NTPC is proposing for easements on private land and what the federal government is allowing on federal land.
+Conditions on state lands can not be compared because they have not been formalized.

-On private land the NTPC has stated that it "will acquire a permanent rightof-way easement, 75 feet wide" and "will acquire a minimum of 15 additional feet" (emhasis added) for construction.
+On private land the NTPC has stated that it "will acquire a permanent right-of-way easement, 75 feet wide" and "will acquire a minimum of 15 additional feet" (emphasis added) for construction.
 Compensation for land taken and for other damages will be made in lump sum payments.
-Despite assurances to the contrary the NTPC is demanding a right-of-way easement in perpetuity.
-The NTPC's proposed easement agreement which was included in an information booklet for Minnesota landowners is attached as Exhibit "A".
+Despite assurances to the contrary the NTPC is demanding a right-of-way easement on perpetuity.
+A proposed easement agreement which was included in an information booklet for Minnesota landowners is attached as Exhibit "A".